surveyjs/survey-pdf/docs/Customization-ChangeFonts.md

 function saveSurveyToPdf(filename, surveyModel) {

     var options = {
-        // Specify the font family to use to render a document:
+        // Specify the font family used to render a document:
         fontName: 'myRoboto',
     };